xdevplatform/Gnip-Trend-Detection/README.md

 | 2015-01-01 00:03:25.0  | ups | 188 | 201 | 162.0 |
 |2015-01-01 00:06:40.0| ups| 191| 201| 195.0 |
 |2015-01-01 00:06:40.0| fedex| 10| 201| 195.0 |

+The fourth column must be present, but is ignored by the analysis code.

 The simplest option for getting data into the correct format is to use the [Gnip-Stream-Collector-Metrics](https://github.com/DrSkippy/Gnip-Stream-Collector-Metrics) package.